davidralphlewis/binaryephemera/_notes/Now.md

 - *The Morning Show* - Season 2
 - *Severance* - Season 2
+- *Sunny* - Season 1

+(Yes I got a trial to Apple TV and am working my way through it all.)

 Here's all the films I've watched this year: [[films-watched-2025]] and tv series [[tv-series-watched-2025]]